ethereum/eipv/README.md

 - [ ] The EIP body does not include any unclosed brackets or parentheses outside of code snippets
 - [ ] File name is of form `eip-N.md`, where `N` coresponds to the EIP's assigned number
+- [ ] URLs to other EIPs are relative links